- What are the differences between the models of iPads currently available from Apple?

 Apple offers multiple versions of internal memory options for iPads: the entry-level iPad is available in two sizes, either 32GB or 128GB, while the newer Mini and Air models feature are available in 64GB and 256GB sizes.
 The Pro models go even bigger, with the option to upgrade to 512GB and 1 TB storage options.
 Downloading all the VFR & IFR charts for the entire United States across multiple data cycles can take nearly 20GB, so even the smallest option available can work well.

 However, consider that you may use the iPad for more than just aviation (e.g., pictures, videos, other apps), so you’ll want to leave open some free space for those items.
-The iPad’s memory is not upgradeable, so you have to commit to a size up front.
+The iPad’s storage is not upgradeable, so you have to commit to a size up front.
 If in doubt, go with the 256GB option; 64GB may sound like a lot now, but it doesn’t leave much room for future growth as new aviation databases and features are introduced and your photo and music libraries continue to expand.

 What is the difference between the Wifi-only iPad and the iPad with LTE?